yvuuus/Hafilaty/Hafilaty SRS Vrs2.md

 ### 3.1 Feature: Bus Tracking

-- **Description**: Allows passengers to track the live location of buses in real-time on a map.
+**Description**: Allows passengers to track the live location of buses in real-time on a map.

-- **Functional Requirements**:
+**Functional Requirements**:
-  - The app should display real-time bus locations.
+- **Real-Time Location Updates**:
+  The app fetches the bus’s current GPS coordinates every 5 seconds.
+The map updates automatically to display the new bus location.

-  - The app should update the ETA dynamically based on the bus’s location and traffic.
+- **Tracking on the Map**:
-  - The app should allow users to view the route of the bus on the map.

-### 3.2 Feature: Route and Schedule

-- **Description**: Allows users to view the routes and schedules of buses.
-- **Functional Requirements**:
-  - The app should show a list of available routes, including stop names, timings, and travel times.
-  - The app should provide detailed bus schedules for each route.

-## 4. External Interface Requirements

-### 4.1 User Interfaces

-- The user interface will consist of various screens, including:
-  - Home Screen
-  - Bus Tracking Screen
-  - Login/Register Screen
-  - Profile Screen
-  - Route/ETA Information Screen
+  When a user taps on a bus icon, a popup will display additional information about the bus, such as the route, next stop, and ETA.

+- **Estimated Time of Arrival (ETA)**:
+  The ETA is calculated dynamically based on real-time traffic and bus location data.
+The app will refresh the ETA every 30 seconds or whenever a significant change in the bus’s position is detected.

-  - Notification/Alert Screen
+- **Notifications**:

-### 4.2 Hardware Interfaces

-- The mobile device will need to have GPS and network capabilities to receive real-time bus location data and for tracking purposes.

-### 4.3 Software Interfaces

-- **Google Maps API**: For mapping and bus route visualization.
-- **Firebase**: For backend integration and real-time database updates.

-### 4.4 Communication Interfaces

-- **Real-Time Data Sync**: The app will communicate with Firebase to keep data updated in real-time.
-- **Bus Driver Communication**: Notifications and messages will be sent to drivers via the backend system.

-## 5. Non-Functional Requirements

-### 5.1 Performance Requirements
-- The app must display bus locations in real-time with minimal delay (less than 5 seconds).

-### 5.2 Security Requirements
-- All data transmitted between users and the server will be encrypted using HTTPS.
-- User credentials (for the bus driver login) will be securely stored in Firebase.

-### 5.3 Scalability Requirements
-- The system should be able to scale as more buses and routes are added.
+  Push notifications will be sent when a bus is within 5 minutes of the selected stop.
+If there are any delays exceeding 10 minutes, the app will send a delay notification.

+- **User Interaction with the Map**:
+  Users can zoom in/out and move the map to see other buses.
+Multiple bus routes can be displayed at once, with each bus color-coded based on its status (on-time, delayed).

+---

-### 5.4 Usability Requirements
+###
-- The app should have an intuitive interface with simple navigation to accommodate users with minimal tech experience.

-## 6. Appendix

-- **Mockups/Designs**: Visual representations of the app screens.
-- **Glossary**: Definitions of key terms used in the document.